Hymn: American developments

+Black America's hymns

+African-Americans developed a rich hymnody — from spirituals during times of slavery to the modern, lively black-gospel style.
+The first influences of African-American culture into hymns came from the collection Slave Songs of the United States, compiled by William Francis Allen, despite difficulties pinning them down from the oral tradition.
+He points out the awe-inspiring effect of the hymns when sung by their originators.
+Some of the first hymns in the black church were renderings of Isaac Watts hymns written in the African-American vernacular English of the time.

 Hymn meters

 The meter indicates the number of syllables for the lines in each stanza of a hymn.
 This provides a means of marrying the hymn's text with an appropriate hymn tune for singing.
-In practice many hymns conform to one of a relatively small number of meters (syllable count and stress patterns).
+In practice many hymns conform to one of a relatively small number of meters (syllable-count and stress-patterns).
 Care must be taken, however, to ensure that not only the metre of words and tune match, but also the stresses on the words in each line.
-Technically speaking an iambic tune, for instance, cannot be used with words of, say, trochaic metre.
+Technically speaking, an iambic tune, for instance, cannot be used with words of, say, trochaic metre.

-The meter is often denoted by a row of figures besides the name of the tune, such as "87.87.87", which would inform the reader that each verse has six lines, and that the first line has eight syllables, the second has seven, the third line eight, etc. The meter can also be described by initials; L.M. indicates long meter, which is 88.88 (four lines, each eight syllables long); S.M. is short meter (66.86); C.M. is common metre (86.86), while D.L.M., D.S.M. and D.C.M. (the "D" stands for double) are similar to their respective single meters except that they have eight lines in a verse instead of four.
+The meter is often denoted by a row of figures besides the name of the tune, such as "87.87.87", which would inform the reader that each verse has six lines, and that the first line has eight syllables, the second has seven, the third line eight, etc. The meter can also be described by initials; "L.M." indicates long meter, which is 88.88 (four lines, each eight syllables long); "S.M." is short meter (66.86); "C.M." is common metre (86.86), while "D.L.M.", "D.S.M." and "D.C.M." (the "D" stands for double) are similar to their respective single meters except that they have eight lines in a verse instead of four.

-Also, if the number of syllables in one verse differ from another verse in the same hymn (e.g., the hymn "I Sing a Song of the Saints of God"), the meter is called Irregular.
+Also, if the number of syllables in one verse differ from another verse in the same hymn (e.g., the hymn "I Sing a Song of the Saints of God"), the meter is called "Irregular".